santiagohermo/santiagohermo.github.io/README.md

 ### Acknowledgments

-This version of the website uses `al-folio`.
+The current version of the website uses `al-folio`.
 I've found their starting guide and some issues very useful to customize the website:

 - https://github.com/alshedivat/al-folio/issues
 - https://github.com/alshedivat/al-folio#getting-started